janssenhenning/python-fleur-xml-design/source/index.md

 The first step in doing anything with the Fleur XML files is parsing them into a datastructure in the python runtime.
 For this we use the `lxml` library.
-This library provides the very popular `ElementTree` API orgianllay from the `python stdlib` and has complete support for `XPath1.0` and `XInclude`.
+This library provides the very popular `ElementTree` API originally from the `python stdlib` and has complete support for `XPath1.0` and `XInclude`.
 The latter is used to split up input files into more digestable chunks for users.
 In addition it uses the `libxml2` library under the hood, which is the same library used by the Fleur code itself.